kvnn/OnboardBot/README.md

 OnboardBot allows you to direct Chatbot conversations towards collecting data defined by flexible YAML files.

-For example, the following YAML will direct the Chatbot to collect Name, email and the user's desired number of bedrooms / bathrooms:
+For example, the following YAML will direct the Chatbot to collect Name, email and the user's desired property type:

 ```
 models: